|The solar panel system consists of:

 - Steering unit (with sensors)

-- Pipe part for connecting the solar panel circuit
+- Pipe part for connecting of the solar panel circuit

-1. At the bottom of the pool and in the lower part of the solar panel, two sensors are placed (S1 and S2); these decide when the steering unit sends electricity to the pump (P1) and starts heating the water.
-The pump starts when S2 and S1 feels the temperature in the pool is colder than the solar panel.
+2. At the bottom of the heat storage and in the lower part of the solar panel, there are sensors (S2 and S1), which determine when the steering unit must supply electricity for the solar panel pump (P1).
+The pump starts when S2 and S1 feels that the temperature in the heat storage is lower than in the solar panel.

-2. The pool water is pumped through its own pipe system from the bottom to the top of the collectors.
+3. The water in the solar panel is pumped through its own pipe system from bottom to the top of the panel.
 The solar panel has a green house effect and heats the water as it moves along.
-The hot water exits at the top of the panel and pours back into the pool.
-The hottest water will lie on top of the heat storage, because hot water rises, while cold water sinks.
+The hot water exits at the top of the panel and pours back into the heating storage.

 - S1 and S2 has the same temperature

-- The pool reaches too high temperatures (this can be adjusted)
+- The heat storage has too high temperatures

 - The solar panel has too low temperatures

-- Circulation pump: A unit pumping water from the tank, through the solar panel circuit.
+Circulation pump: A unit pumping water from the container, through the solar panel circuit.